Sharded blockchain architecture

 Mainnet preparation

-Prepare governance, operational tooling, ecosystem documentation, validator onboarding, and a production launch framework for broader adoption.
+Prepare governance, operational tooling, ecosystem documentation, validator onboarding, and a production launch framework.